There's no good reason to ban marijuana, but there are seven bad reasons to ban marijuana—and so far, for almost a century, they've worked.

 Take the ban on sodomy, for example.
 It hasn't really been enforced in any serious way since the 18th century, but most states technically banned same-sex sexual intercourse until the Supreme Court ruled such bans unconstitutional in Lawrence v.
 Texas (2003).

 People tend to be comfortable with the status quo--and the status quo, for nearly a century, has been a literal or de facto federal ban on marijuana.

 7. Advocates for marijuana legalization rarely present an appealing case.To hear some advocates of marijuana legalization say it, the drug cures diseases while it promotes creativity, open-mindedness, moral progression, and a closer relationship with God and/or the cosmos.
-That sounds incredibly foolish, particularly when the public image of a marijuana user is, again, that of a loser who risks arrest and imprisonment so that he or she can artificially invoke an endorphin release.
+That sounds thoroughly unconvincing to people who don't use the drug themselves—especially when the public image of a marijuana user is, again, that of a loser who risks arrest and imprisonment so that he or she can artificially invoke an endorphin release.